OSInside/kiwi/doc/source/workflow.rst

    of the :file:`config.xml` file.

    Do not make any changes to the system, since they will get lost when re-running the ``prepare`` step again.
-Whats more, you may introduce errors that will occur during the ``create`` step, that are difficult to track.
+Additionally, you may introduce errors that will occur during the ``create`` step which are difficult to track.
 The recommended way to apply changes to the unpacked image directory is to change the configuration and re-run the ``prepare`` step.